 In this "playable sculpture" project, infants, toddlers and children will become the architects of their own playscape.
 It is our aim that the children’s encounters with their play space will reveal to us valuable insights into their perception and behaviour with environments and art objects.
 Through this research we will be able to deduce which physical determinants of sculptural shapes affect children’s decisions, actions, interactions, feelings and behaviours.
 This will be tested across key demographics, primarily age and gender categories.

-This is a teacher professional learning program developed by Sydney Theatre Company in partnership with the University of Sydney and Professor Robyn Ewing AM.
-The program aims to enable teachers to develop the confidence and expertise to use drama-rich pedagogy with literature to improve students’ English and literacy.
+A teacher professional learning program developed by Sydney Theatre Company in partnership with the University of Sydney and Professor Robyn Ewing AM.
+The program aims to enable teachers to develop the confidence and expertise to use drama-rich pedagogy with literature to enhance learners’ English and literacy outcomes.
 Each teacher works with a Teaching Artist to embark on a unique co-mentoring partnership.
-Since 2009, more than 30,000 teachers and students have participated in the program.
+Since 2009, more than 35,000 teachers and students have participated in the program.

 Run by Diversity Arts Australia (2019-2020), this is a contemplative workshop series for culturally and/or linguistically diverse artists and arts workers to imagine a future where cultural diversity is present at every level in the arts.

 Academic Lead: Dr Remy Low, with support from Paula Abood and Lena Nalhous.